Professional Indemnity cover explained for freelancers, contractors and small to medium size businesses

 The relevant limitation periods for different types of claims set out in the Limitation Act of 1980 are as follows:

-Claims in relation to:
+Professional Indemnity insurance claims in relation to:

 - recovery of land: 12 years